April 11, 2020

 Mediation is not universally required in all divorce cases in Chicago, IL, but it may be ordered by the court in cases involving disputes over child custody or visitation.
 Mediation can be a beneficial process for resolving these disputes outside of the court, focusing on the best interests of the children and fostering cooperation between the parents.
 Even when not court-ordered, couples may voluntarily choose mediation as a way to handle their divorce more amicably and cost-effectively.

-Hurst, Robin & Kay, LLC, Chicago Divorce Lawyer
+Hurst, Robin, Kay & Allen, LLC, Chicago Divorce Attorney

 30 N La Salle St #1210, Chicago, IL 60602